santiagoaldanondo/carrito-fajitas/README.md

 ## Next steps

 * Add small map to events show and list view
-* Max width for inside events
-* Search by location
 * Save new event in localstorage to retrieve it if your add new recipes
 * Show events by location